Florida Atlantic vs. Illinois College Basketball Predictions & Picks - December 5

 Florida Atlantic vs. Illinois Predictions & Picks: Spread, Total - December 5

-Tuesday's game between the No. 13 Florida Atlantic Owls (7-1) and the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden has a good chance to be a close matchup, as our computer prediction projects a final score of 72-71, with Florida Atlantic securing the victory.
-Game time is at 6:30 PM ET on December 5.
+Tuesday's game that pits the No. 13 Florida Atlantic Owls (7-1) against the No. 24 Illinois Fighting Illini (6-1) at Madison Square Garden should be a competitive matchup based on our computer prediction, which projects a final score of 73-72 in favor of Florida Atlantic.
+Tipoff is at 6:30 PM ET on December 5.

+According to our computer prediction, Illinois projects to cover the 3.5-point spread in its matchup against Florida Atlantic.
+The over/under has been set at 148.5, and the two teams are projected to fall short of that total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!